Runtime Interface

 }

-For detailed example code, please refer to:
+For the complete example code, please see:

 #include "core/aimrt_core.h"